 Prior to founding US PAC, Dr. Swenson was the Division Vice President of Graduate Medical Education (GME) and Chief Medical Officer for a 340-bed hospital for Hospital Corporation of America (HCA).
-During his leadership tenure, he led a $30 Million service line development of over 200 GME residency positions.
 From 2008 to 2014, Dr. Swenson was the Regional Director of Medical Affairs for IPC Healthcare, where he led the growth of the region through practice acquisitions and payer contract relationships.
 From 2002 to 2008, he held positions as a hospitalist, and Medical Director for InPatient Physicians Network.
-Dr. Swenson completed his residency training at Memorial Hospital University Medical Center in Savannah, Georgia in 2002.
+Swenson completed his residency training at Memorial Hospital University Medical Center in Savannah, Georgia in 2002.

 Marcie joins US PAC with wealth of executive experience in corporate operations, mergers and acquisitions, and clinical practice management.
 She is responsible for the growth and development of US PAC operations on a national basis.
 An expert in negotiation and communication with clinical practices, Marcie is building a business platform that empowers post-acute clinicians to bring added quality to their patients with better value for the facilities they serve.